Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/elemental/water-elemental.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
+125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Water Elemental](2-Mechanics/CLI/bestiary/elemental/water-elemental.md)
 *Source: Monster Manual p.
-125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
+125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 A water elemental is a cresting wave that rolls across the ground, becoming nearly invisible at it courses through a larger body of water.
 It engulfs creatures that stand against it, filling their mouths and lungs as easily as it smothers flame.